Below are answers to questions we’ve received. If you want to learn more about how Indiegraf works and ask your questions, get in touch.

 To learn more, get in touch with our Publisher Success Manager Joe Lanane.

 Yes.
-One of the things that we think is broken with the current system is that, ultimately, a lot of news outlets aren’t accountable to the people that they serve.
-We see our role as supporting journalist-entrepreneurs in coming up with great journalism products.
+One of the things that we think is broken with the current system is that, ultimately, a lot of news outlets aren’t accountable to the people they serve.
+We see our role as supporting independently-owned publications in coming up with great journalism products.
 We’re here to give advice and share best practices.
 We ask that our publishers meet minimum frequency requirements and practice journalistic ethics.
 But really, it’s up to publishers to independently define what editorial value they’re creating for their community.

 Indiegraf grew out of the work of The Discourse, an award-winning local news publisher based in British Columbia.
 They share a mission: to contribute to a more equitable and sustainable news industry so that everyone has access to quality journalism.
 But they contribute to that mission in different ways.
 The Discourse produces local journalism for community members.
 Indiegraf serves news publishers, empowering entrepreneurial journalists to succeed.
 Discourse Media, the company that operates The Discourse, owns part of Indiegraf, but they are completely separate entities.

-We’ve built a bundle of technology tools that are optimized to help small digital publishers like you.
+We’ve built a bundle of technology tools that are optimized to help small digital publishers.
 You don’t need to be able to code to set up a beautiful news site.
 All the plugins and tools you need are already integrated, and we work with you to bring your brand to life through our system.
 A dedicated development team is shared between our publishers to ensure the technology is maintained and improved without costing an arm and a leg.
 And you access the tech tools you need for cheaper, because we can share the cost of digital subscriptions across the network.

 These organizations don’t own any part of Indiegraf or its partner publishers.
 Neither company has any say in Indiegraf decision-making, nor are we under any obligation to use their products.